DevCycleHQ/devcycle-docs/docs/sdk/client-side-sdks/nextjs/nextjs-install.md

 The following minimum package versions are required:
 - Typescript: 5.1.3
 - @types/react: 18.2.8

 For more details, see the [Next.js documentation](https://nextjs.org/docs/app/building-your-application/configuring/typescript#async-server-component-typescript-error)

-You should also set the following setting in tsconfig:
+You should also set the following setting in `tsconfig.json`:
 ```json
 {
     "compilerOptions": {